Children ages 5-11 start to receive COVID vaccine in Fresno after CDC approval

 FRESNO, Calif.
-(KGPE) – This week, the CDC approved emergency use of the COVID-19 vaccine to kids ages 5 to 11.
+(KSEE) – This week, the CDC approved emergency use of the COVID-19 vaccine to kids ages 5 to 11.

 Health officials at one drive-thru clinic in Fresno saw a big turnout as parents rushed to get their kids vaccinated.